 Our Early Years Foundation Stage (EYFS) is an integral part of Firs Primary School.
 Our aim is to provide an environment where each child feels happy, safe and secure.
-At the start of the academic year 2015, we had a refurbishment giving us a newly decorated environment and brand new equipment to help support and develop the children in their learning.
 The Foundation Stage unit includes all children in Foundation Stage 1 and Foundation Stage 2 .
 Foundation 1 (FS1) is sometimes called ‘nursery and Foundation 2 (FS2) is also known as ‘reception’.

 At Firs Primary School we take guidance from Development Matters in the EYFS (a non-statutory guidance to help us to teach the statutory guidance).
 Set out in this document are the themes and principles that underlie our practice in the Foundation Stage.

 The Early years Foundation Curriculum is based on ongoing observation and assessment in three prime and four specific areas of learning and the three learning characteristics, which are set out below: